franco148/dev-ops-notes/aws-amazon/CloudPractitioner.md

 - Generally, the model works based on hourly costs.
 - This model is terrific especially due to AWS Marketplace support.

+#### AWS Global Infrastructure
+###### Availability Zone
+- AWS Data Centers are organized into Availability Zones (AZ)
+- Each availability zone are located at lower-risk locations.
+- There are multiple AZ and each of them is separate by geographic region.
+- Each AZ is designed for independent failure zone.
+- Thus, they are physically separated.
+- The AZ are inter-connected with high speed private links.
+- Each availability zone are located at lower-risk locations.

+###### AWS Regions
+- Each region contains two or more availability zones.
+- AWS has 16 number of regions worldwide as of 2017.

+###### AWS Global Infrastructure
+- AWS currently operates on 16 regions across the world with 44 availability zones.